0xhansdampf/chronix.fluentd/README.md

-# chronix.fluentd
-A Chronix fluentd plugin.
+# Fluentd Plugin for chronix